arve0/npm-download-size-cli/README.md

 The reported size includes dependecies. `download-size` gets size from the gzipped tarballs (e.g. http://registry.npmjs.org/lodash/-/lodash-4.17.4.tgz), so space on disk will be higher.

-Dependencies are resolved through your local [npm cache](https://docs.npmjs.com/cli/cache) with [pacote](https://www.npmjs.com/package/pacote), which saves a lot of trafic with the [registry](https://docs.npmjs.com/misc/registry).

 ## Why?
 Many node packages are bloated beyond belief.
 This tool helps you take an informed decision.
 Should you rely on that package?
 [1,1 MB for doing HTTP requests](https://asciinema.org/a/GqCnDlllrI0YtJgc7BkxisCla) you say?
 Take a stand against bloat!